Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

 It is hard to imagine that the local structure of the distribution of innovations can be crucial for the tail behaviour of $\tau$.
 But it is absolutely unclear how to adapt the compactness approach of~\cite{HKW19} to innovations with a generic discrete distribution.
 In the present paper we do this for the most simple discrete distribution of innovations, given by

 It is known as the {\it Rademacher distribution} when $p=1/2$.

-The key to the compactness approach is in defining the transition operator of $X_n$ killed at exiting $[0,\infty)$ on a ``right'' functional space.
+The key to the compactness approach is in finding a right functional space for the action of the transition operator of the killed chain.
 Our choice of the space is prompted by a certain deterministic dynamical system defined by the piecewise linear mapping $x \mapsto \frac1a x + \frac12 \pmod 1$.
 The details and explanation of the logic leading to this solution are given in Section~\ref{sec:Operator}.

 Initially we attempted a different approach, based on the observation that for every $a \in (0, \frac23)$, $\tau$ is the hitting time of zero for a non-negative Markov chain $\{Y_n\}$ obtained from $\{X_n\}$ by a certain aggregation of states.
 This {\it aggregated} (or {\it lumped}) chain has a finite number of states for almost every $a$.
 For such $a$, $\lambda_a$ is the Perron--Frobenius eigenvalue of the substochastic matrix corresponding to the transition operator of $\{Y_n\}$ killed at reaching $0$.
 This approach is worth the attention even though it does not cover the remaining values of $a$ on the set of measure zero.
 We give the details in Section~\ref{Sec: lumped}.